FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 Add all the ingredients to a crock pot and stir until combined.

 Cook on high for 1 1/2 - 2 hours, until ingredients are melted and dip is bubbling.

 Video Showing How To Make Rotel Dip:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Rotel Dip!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes